Transitioning from High School

 • While you are in high school, you can use a variety of home and community-based services.
 Day services are not available because they cannot replace what is available through school.

-• After you graduate from school and are 21 years old, you may receive day services.
+• After you graduate from school and are 21 years old, you can begin to use day services.

 Ready, Set, Go

 There are many decisions young adults must make to plan for life after high school.
-These materials and resources help young adults with developmental disabilities make decisions about supports.
+This booklet helps young adults with developmental disabilities make decisions about supports.

 The Ready, Set, Go!
 Transition Series was developed through grant project DD-11-2006, funded by the Nebraska Planning Council on Developmental Disabilities.
 Grant project coordinators were Lloya Fritz and Mary O'Hare.
 The Division of Developmental Disabilities was given ownership of the information fall 2016.